SaftIng/safting.github.io/doc/phpframework/addition/ARC2.md

 > DELETE FROM <http://example.com/inferred> { ?s rel:wouldLikeToKnow ?o . } WHERE { ?s kiss:kissed ?o . }

-No quads supported.
-The ARC2 adapter rewrites DELETE queries to support quads in DELETE queries anyway.
+The ARC2 adapter rewrites DELETE queries with quads inside to support quads in DELETE queries anyway.
+What does it mean:
+- Support for quads, where the graph is an URI and *not* a pattern/variable